usnistgov/iheos-toolkit2/it-tests/src/test/resources/war/toolkitx/testkit/tests/12370/readme.txt

-R.b Accept association documenation classification
+R.b Accept association documentation classification

 Lifecycle management type associations may contain an optional classification labeling the reason for the update.
-This association may be present on RPLC, APND, XFRM etc. assocations.
+This association may be present on RPLC, APND, XFRM etc. associations.

 Sub Tests

-not_configured - attempt to add this association on a HasMember assocation - fails
+not_configured - attempt to add this association on a HasMember association - fails

 submit - submit a document